Sdelsaz/PIN-for-Admin/README.md

  A PPPC (Privacy Preferences Policy Control), aka TCC, configuration profile is required now to give the atrun command access to the disk.
  An example is  provided.
 IMPORTANT: This profile is needed for the demotion back to standard user.

- An Extesnion attribute is used to collect the PIN in Jamf pro.
+ An Extension Attribute is used to collect the PIN in Jamf pro.
 The Extension Attribute is provided.